Electrical stimulation for the pelvic floor

 - Seizure and dementia conditions

-What does this mean for choosing an electrical stimulation device?
+What does all of this mean for choosing an electrical stimulation device?

 *The strength or intensity of the stimulation (mA) is always under your control.